Skip to main content

 The Wild West of Wellness Data

-When you open a and log that you felt fatigued today, or that you slept for eight hours after an Ipamorelin injection, you are creating consumer health data.
+When you open a wellness app and log that you felt fatigued today, or that you slept for eight hours after an Ipamorelin injection, you are creating consumer health data.
 The app’s privacy policy, not HIPAA, dictates what happens next.
 These policies are often long, written in dense legalese, and designed to provide the company with broad permissions to use your data.
 While some apps are moving toward greater transparency, many still operate in a gray area.

 The data collected can be incredibly granular.
 It might include: